Esri/image-discovery-app-js/README.md

     - **gridOptions**: setting hiddenOnDisplay to true will require the user to enable the field for it to be visible in the result grid. canHide to true allows the user to hide the field.
     - **style**: object containing camel case CSS for how to style the field in the result grid

-5. If you deployed the fileToFeatures.gpk from step 5 in "Install the web application" set the URL of the GPServer in the "discoverGeometryUploadTask" configuration entry
+5. If you deployed the DiscoveryGeoprocessing.sd from step 5 in "Install the web application" set the URL of the GPServer in the "discoverGeometryUploadTask" configuration entry
-    - **uploadUrl**: URL to upload endpoint of the GPServer `http://YOUR_SERVER/arcgis/rest/services/DiscoveryViewerTools/GPServer/uploads/upload`
+    - **uploadUrl**: URL to upload endpoint of the GPServer `http://YOUR_SERVER/arcgis/rest/services/DiscoveryGeoprocessing/GPServer/uploads/upload`
-    - **geoprocessingTaskUrl**: URL to the GPServer endpoint `http://YOUR_SERVER/arcgis/rest/services/DiscoveryViewerTools/GPServer/FileToFeatures`
+    - **geoprocessingTaskUrl**: URL to the GPServer endpoint `http://YOUR_SERVER/arcgis/rest/services/DiscoveryGeoprocessing/GPServer/fileToFeatures`

-6. If you deployed the reportGenerator.gpk from step 6 in "Install the web application" set the URL of the GPServer in the "footprints" configuration entry
+6. If you deployed the DiscoveryGeoprocessing.sd from step 5 in "Install the web application" set the URL of the GPServer in the "footprints" configuration entry
-    - **url**: URL to the GPServer endpoint `http://YOUR_SERVER/arcgis/rest/services/DiscoveryViewerTools/GPServer/reportGenerator`
+    - **url**: URL to the GPServer endpoint `http://YOUR_SERVER/arcgis/rest/services/DiscoveryGeoprocessing/GPServer/reportGenerator`